20 Simple Merchant Errors That May Cause Chargebacks & How to Resolve Them

 Can all chargebacks be avoided?

-Unfortunately, not; some chargebacks, such as those caused by merchant error, can be prevented by adhering to best practices.
+Unfortunately, some chargebacks, such as those caused by merchant error, can be prevented by adhering to best practices.
 Friendly fraud chargebacks, however, are post-transactional, meaning there’s no way to anticipate them beforehand.
 That makes it critical for merchants to combat charges from both sides, preventing as many as possible while actively representing any that are filed.

 Will providing better customer service help with chargebacks?

 It will help, and it’s certainly a good place to start.
-However, while customers are required to contact the merchant before taking action with the bank, research show that only 14% of cardholders actually do.
+However, while customers are required to contact the merchant before taking action with the bank, research shows that only 14% of cardholders actually do.
 Even the best customer service can’t help if you’re not even aware of the problem until after the chargeback is filed.
 Again, a two-pronged approach is the most effective strategy.

 Do I need to tighten my fraud filters?

 It probably won’t help as much as you think.
 It’s easy to assume criminal fraud is the greatest risk, but overly-stringent fraud filter rules will dramatically increase the number of false positives.
 The value of these missed sales can be twice as great as the value of actual criminal fraud.